 Hello, I am heading to Osaka on March 7th for a week and then to Tokyo for a week and I was wondering what the best way to get around is?
 I have heard the subway system is wonderful once you understand it so I will be studying this before I go but would you guys be able to give any suggestions to get the best value out of transportation and also suggestions on what to see while I am there :)

 The metro is fast, clean and efficient. especially in tokyo. also in tokyo you can rent bikes from several places (nearest one i can think of is near the Asakusa station) for around 200yen a day -- easy and cheap way to explore all the back streets!
-If you're travelling Japan and have time, then you can buy a Seishun 18 Kippu which gives you cheap off-peak travel on trains around Japan for 5 non-consecutive days (always a plus!) almost 6 years ago
+If you're travelling Japan and have time, then you can buy a Seishun 18 Kippu which gives you cheap off-peak travel on trains around Japan for 5 non-consecutive days (always a plus!) over 8 years ago

 Hi, I live in Osaka.

 Yes, the trains/ subway is the best way to get around.
 Osaka has a wide network of trains and subway system.
 These are mainly of 3 kinds - Subway, JR trains (govt. owned Japan Railways) and at least half a dozen other private train lines.